juhp/fbrnch/README.md

 ```

 ## Known issues
-- if you don't specify branches, fbrnch may try to build them all
+- if you don't specify branches, fbrnch build will try to do all pushed branches
 - only checks already built by NVR not githash
 - authentication is not implemented yet natively for Koji, Bodhi, Pagure
   (and source upload)
-  - so the python clients are used for "writing" to them
+  - so python clients are used for "writing"
-    (specifcally koji, bodhi-client, fedpkg).
+    (specifically koji, bodhi-client, fedpkg),
-    But all queries are done directly by Web RPC for speed and control.
+    but queries are done directly by Web RPC for speed and control.

 ## Installation
 Run `stack install` or `cabal new-install` in a git checkout.

 ## Contributing
 Bug reports, feedback, and fixes are welcome.

+See the TODO list and also scattered source FIXME comments.
+As usual better to ask before embarking on large changes.

 ## Usual disclaimer
 This is still in active development.